batfish/batfish/README.md

 ## How do I get started?

+For a quick start, checkout the pre-built [allinone Docker container](https://hub.docker.com/r/batfish/allinone/) (Batfish plus a Python client) or the [Batfish-only Docker container](https://hub.docker.com/r/batfish/batfish/), available on Docker Hub.

-If you are a DIYer, go to [Batfish Wiki](https://github.com/batfish/batfish/wiki)
+If you are a DIYer, go to [Batfish Wiki](https://github.com/batfish/batfish/wiki).

 Batfish is being maintained and released as a commercial product by [Intentionet](https://www.intentionet.com).
 If you'd like a hosted service, drop a line to [info@intentionet.com](mailto:info@intentionet.com).

 ## What configuration formats does Batfish support?

 Batfish supports configurations for a large and growing set of (physical and virtual) devices, including:
   - Arista